giulianigi-cmyk/aura-style-alchemy/README.md

-# AURA — AI Wardrobe Intelligence

-AURA is an independent AI-powered product currently under development, designed to help people understand, organize and use the clothes they already own.

-The product combines wardrobe intelligence, computer vision, personalized recommendations and contextual styling to turn a digital wardrobe into an intelligent decision-support system.

-> Independent product · Currently under development
->
  > # AURA — AI Wardrobe Intelligence

 AURA is an independent AI-powered product currently under development, designed to help people understand, organize and make better use of the clothes they already own.